akash-sama/VidoeMod2.2/README.md

+_NOTE: badcode contains different methods and building model and should be ingnored_

 Before running the application, you need to install the necessary packages listed in requirements.txt.
 Run the following command:

 ### Install Required Packages